 Well, it seems this service is offered only in Bogotá.
 I unsuccessfully tried to get it in Pereira, Ibagué, Manizales and Medellín.
 Curiously, all of them had different requirements.
 In one case I even asked the employee to call the Bogotá office.
 They actually confirmed that it is possible to get the document only with an ID, but still refused to help me.
 It seems local offices aren’t used to dealing with foreigners, so they just make up their own rules.
 You may try your luck there and hope you find a reasonable person to talk to.

-Anyway, you will still have to go to Bogotá to pick up your visa, so getting your unión marital de hecho there is just a minor inconvenience.
-I recommend that you contact them in advance to confirm that you can get the document only with your passport or cédula.
+Before the pandemic, it was necessary to go to the capital to pick up your visa, so getting your unión marital de hecho there was just a minor inconvenience.
+I recommend that you contact the Bogotá centre in advance to confirm that you can get the document only with your passport or cédula.
 I was given the choice of going to the following offices: Calle 76, Chapinero and Cedritos.
 The process is very quick and simple.
-At first your and your partner’s personal information is collected and you pay a fee of 459,000 pesos.
+At first your and your partner’s personal information is collected and you pay a processing fee, which was 459,000 pesos in 2019.
 Then a lawyer double checks all the data and you sign the document in their presence.
 The whole process should take approximately one hour.
 You may need to wait a little bit before receiving your copy, and then there is nothing more to do.
 Congratulations!
 You have just entered a permanent partnership according to the Colombian law.

 The usual visa application process applies.
 You have to upload your photo, passport and the four aforementioned documents.
 Then you will pay the application fee and wait for a reply.
 Most likely you and your partner will be invited to attend an interview.
 Couples are usually interviewed together and asked questions about their relationship.
 Having some photos in your phone is definitely a good idea.
-If your application is approved, you will pay the fee and get your shiny new visa in your passport on the spot.
+If your application is approved, you will pay the fee and get your shiny new visa in your passport on the spot (or by email while Cancillería’s office are closed because of the health emergency).
 Don’t forget to apply for a new cédula de extranjería within 15 days of getting the visa.

 Getting this visa represents a huge advantage because it will make your life easier.
 It gives you the opportunity to start working for any employer without additional paperwork.
 Just make sure that you and your partner are completely sure about entering unión marital de hecho because it is a serious act that shouldn’t be taken lightly.